Service à la russe: Service à l’assiette, Service au guéridon, Direct Service, Banquet service, Restaurant service

 Service à l’assiette is a style of service in which the food is apportioned onto individual plates at the sideboard or in the kitchen, and the servants set the filled plates in front of each guest.

-A dinner served à la russe often includes some dishes served à l’assiette, particularly oysters, cold hors d’œuvres, and soup at the beginning of the meal, but the rest of the dishes are presented on a platter in the usual way.
+A dinner served à la russe often includes some dishes served à l’assiette, particularly oysters, cold hors d’œuvres, and soup at the beginning of the meal.
+The rest of the dishes are presented on a platter in the usual way.

 In restaurant service, service à l’assiette is common for every course.
 Plates are prepared in the kitchen and the waiters place them in front of each guest.
 In France, service à l’assiette is particularly associated with service au guéridon, where plates are prepared by the waiters on a moveable table, and with late-20th-century nouvelle cuisine, where plates are given an elaborate presentation in the kitchen.
 In the early 20th century, some restaurateurs confusingly called this style service à la russe to the exclusion of the older style of serving the courses on platters.

 In the late 20th century, tasting menus, the service of many small dishes in succession, became popular in many restaurants.
 The dishes are served à l’assiette, but the meal is not arranged according the principals of Classical Service.